-Keep hair looking as sleek and light as this icy-silver pixie by using proper toning shampoos.
-Yanchuk loves Milkshake’s Silver Shine Shampoo ($20) noting it's very strong.
+Keep hair looking as sleek and light as Cynthia Erivo's icy-silver pixie by using proper toning shampoos.
+Yanchuk loves Milkshake’s Silver Shine Shampoo ($20), noting it's very strong.
 Oftentimes, she recommends using it diluted once a week.
 "I also love Kevin Murphy’s Blonde Angel Wash and Rinse ($41), which are slightly less pigmented but still amazing at keeping your blonde hair cool," she says.

 Treatments and Masks

-Anyone who is lightening their hair needs to keep up with hydration, whether they are masks at home or in-salon treatments, Yanchuck says.
+Anyone who is lightening their hair needs to keep up with hydration, whether they do this via masks at home or in-salon treatments, Yanchuck says.